Connect with others who understand.

 1. Pain Medicine

 Managing pain is an essential part of HS care.
-Members of myHSteam have talked about using over-the-counter pain medications to help with pain from HS lesions, especially at night or during recovery after surgery.
+Members of myHSteam have talked about using OTC pain medications to help with pain from HS lesions, especially at night or during recovery after surgery.

 2. Topical Creams and Ointments

-Resorcinol is a cream available over the counter that helps decrease pain and swelling.
-It works by reducing inflammation and opening up clogged hair follicles (where hair grows from the skin).
-It may take three to four months to see results from resorcinol, so you need to apply it consistently.
+• Resorcinol — This cream may help reduce pain and swelling by reducing inflammation and helping unplug hair follicles (where hair grows from the skin).
+Lower concentrations are available without a prescription, and it may take three to four months of consistent use to see results.

 3. Bleach and Epsom Salt Baths